prometheus/docs/content/docs/introduction/comparison.md

 ### Summary

-If you have an existing Nagios setup that you wish to scale as-is or taking advantage of the registration feature of Sensu, then Sensu is a good choice.
+If you have an existing Nagios setup that you wish to scale as-is, or want to take advantage of the registration feature of Sensu, then Sensu is a good choice.

 If you want to do whitebox monitoring, or have a very dynamic or cloud based environment, then Prometheus is a good choice.